AlexAtBerkeley/alex-berkeley/content/posts/dynamic-programming-intuition.md

 ![Directed Acyclic Graph](/images/dynamic_programming_intuition/DAG.png)

 It should be intuitive why a DAG is often referred to as a dependency graph by programmers.
 It provides a structure that encapsulates information about all the dependencies that is required by a certain service, process, and in our case, problem.
 A **topological sort** of a DAG is an ordering of the vertices $V$, such that all the dependencies of $u$ appears before $u$ itself.
-In the Such a sort allows us to traverse the graph from pre-requisite to dependency.
+Such a sort allows us to traverse the graph from pre-requisite to dependency.
 A toplogical sort exists for all DAGs, but not all directed graphs.
 Do you see why?

 ### The Topological Sort Algorithm $O(V + E)$
 * Perform a DFS traversal from every vertex in the graph while maintaining marked vertices across traversals.